LeaKaftan/leakaftan/content/research/index.md

 ### Publications

-"Lip Service to Liberal Democracy in Western Europe?", accepted for publication in the _European Political Science Review_

 "Communicating democratic subversions to citizens", together with Theresa Gessler, _Journal of Elections, Public Opinion and Parties_

+"Lip Service to Liberal Democracy in Western Europe?", forthcoming in the _European Political Science Review_

-"The Democracy I Like?", together with Theresa Gessler, accepted for publication in _Government \& Opposition_
+"The Democracy I Like?", together with Theresa Gessler, forthcoming in _Government \& Opposition_

 ### Current working papers